ryansobol/frozen/README.md

 ##### `model.set(attributes, force = @force)`

-Return a new model by merging the given attributes into the model's attributes.
+Returns a new model by merging the given attributes into the model's attributes.
 Because model attributes are immutable, the original model is unchanged.

 ```coffee
 model = new Frozen.Model({ name: 'Anna' })